Welcome to the East Asian Peace Program

 EAP Research Associate Miriam Coronel-Ferrer Awarded Hillary Rodham Clinton Award for Advancing Women in Peace and Security

 Miriam Coronel-Ferrer, a professor of political science at the University of the Philippines and EAP research associate, has worked as a chief negotiator of the Philippine government in the recent Mindanao peace talks.
 She is the first female to head peace negotiations for the Philippines.
-More about the award can be found here and for a transcript of her acceptance speech, follow this link.
+More about the award can be found here.

 The 2014 Fourth Annual EAP Conference in Beijing, China